One way to travel from Penang to Alor Setar is by regular bus from Butterworth Bus Station (Penang Sentral).

 So now if you want to travel from to Alor Setar from Penang by train, there are many more services than there used to be.

-These KTM Komuter (commuter) trains leave every one or two hours apart and now the cheapest way to travel from Penang to Alor Setar.
+These KTM Komuter (commuter) trains leave every one or two hours apart and are now the cheapest way to travel from Penang to Alor Setar.

 The train station in Alor Setar is within walking distance of the city centre and takes around 10 minutes.